REVELATION AND THE MAGISTERIUM

 The Role of the Magisterium

-Christ selected twelve Apostles from among His disciples to whom He gave special training and instruction.
-Before He ascended into Heaven He gave them a special mandate: “Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit” (Matt 28:19).
-Therefore, it is a big mistake to think that the Bible is the only means intended by God to pass His revelation to all nations.
+Christ selected twelve Apostles from among His disciples, to whom He gave special training and instruction.
+Before He ascended into Heaven, He gave them a special mandate: “Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit” (Matt 28:19).
+Therefore, it is a big mistake to think that the Bible is the only means intended by God to pass on His revelation to all nations.
 It was clearly His will to make use of the Church’s preaching activity for the purpose of evangelizing the world.

-Indeed, this was how the Church grew and spread from the beginning – that is, through the preaching activity of the Church.
+Indeed, this was how the Church grew and spread from the beginning—that is, through the preaching activity of the Church.
 In the early days of Christianity, people had no complete Bible.
 Biblical scholars estimate that the first canonical Gospel (that of St. Matthew) was not written until about A.D.
 42, which was almost a decade after the crucifixion.
-The last Gospel (that of St. John) was not completed until about the end of the first century, and the entire set of books that is known as the New Testament, was not officially recognized until the fourth century of the Christian era.
-For nearly four centuries Christians had no New Testament, and they had to depend on the preaching activity of the Church to learn what Christ had revealed.
+The last Gospel (that of St. John) was not completed until about the end of the first century, and the entire set of books that is known as the New Testament was not officially recognized until the fourth century of the Christian era.
+For nearly four centuries, Christians had no New Testament, and they had to depend on the preaching activity of the Church to learn what Christ had revealed.
 The Church, in turn, drew its knowledge of the faith largely from Sacred Tradition.
-The Church relied also on Sacred Tradition (a) to decide which of the many books that claimed to be inspired, should be recognized as truly “inspired” by God, and (b) to determine who the inspired authors really were.
+The Church relied also on Sacred Tradition (a) to decide which of the many books that claimed to be inspired should be recognized as truly “inspired” by God and (b) to determine who the inspired authors really were.

 Pope St. Gregory the Great